AugusDogus/apex-calendar/README.md

 ## About

 Apex Calendar Bot is a Discord bot that helps you keep track of Apex Legends events by displaying and automatically updating a calendar in your server.
-The bot fetches event data and renders a beautiful calendar view that updates periodically.
+The bot fetches event data from [Oversight Esports](https://oversightesports.com/calendar/) and renders a beautiful calendar view that updates periodically.

 ## Features